 We offer a Roommate Matching Program, so if your student is new to the University or would like assistance with finding roommates, we will match them with other students who are also looking for a roommate based on a compatibility survey, interviews, and meeting prospective housemates.
 A large number of private apartments with private, full bathrooms and kitchenettes are also available for students who desire a place with no housemates.
 Even the private apartments cost less than a shared campus dorm room.

 Public Transportation at Their Doorstep

 Winona has an excellent public transportation system.
 There is an Amtrak station one block from campus with direct routes home to the Twin Cities, Chicago, Milwaukee, home towns in between, and beyond.
 For these reasons, many students decide they don’t need a car right away.
-For those with vehicles, every property has off-street parking included in the rent.
+For those with vehicles, every property has off-street parking available.

 In addition to excellent public transportation Winona has bicycle lanes throughout the city.
 We provide bicycle racks at our apartment buildings.

 Bluff City Properties, LLC contributes financially for annual scholarships presented to learners at Winona State University.
 These scholarships are awarded through the Winona State University Foundation.